Tsunami014/Blaze-Sudio/README.md

 pip install .[all]
 ```
 ### 📜 Optional requirements
-## Optional requirements
 You don't need to install *everything*, so here is a list of all the optional requirements and what they do:
 - `Blaze-Sudio[all]` - Installs all of the below.
-- `Blaze-Sudio[game]` - Installs the required dependencies for the **game, graphics & collisions** module (everything you need to make a game with).
+- `Blaze-Sudio[game]` - Installs the required dependencies for the **game, graphics & collisions** module (everything you need to make a game with) including some extras for extra functionality (e.g. `utils`).
 - `Blaze-Sudio[collisions]` - Installs the required dependencies for the **collisions** module.
 - `Blaze-Sudio[image]` - Installs the required dependencies for the **element Gen** module.
 - `Blaze-Sudio[graphics]` - Installs the required dependencies for the **graphics** module.
+- `Blaze-Sudio` - Doesn't install anything, just the library.
+But nothing in it will work.

-You can also install multiple of these at a time like so: `pip install Blaze-Sudio[game,collisions]`.
+You can also install multiple of these at a time like so: `pip install Blaze-Sudio[graphics,collisions]`.

 ## 📚 Library usage (Demos)
 Demos are avaliable in `demos.py` for any main part of the library.